Mxnu07/holbertonschool-printf/README.md

 ## Description

-The function `print_f` writes output to standard output.
+The function `_printf` writes output to standard output.
 The function writes under the control of a `format` string that specifies how subsequent arguments are converted for output.